Osaka Station

 Tsuruhashi Station

-Tsuruhashi is best known for Osaka’s Korean Town and in particular Miyukimori Shopping Street where there are many Korean restaurants and Korean stores.
-There are actually three Tsuruhashi Stations but they are very closely connected.
-At the JR Tsuruhashi Station transfer to the Osaka Loop Line, and at the Kintetsu Tsuruhashi Station transfer to Kintetsu Nara Line and the Kintetsu Osaka Line.
+Tsuruhashi is known for yakiniku restaurants, the station-side Tsuruhashi shopping area, and access toward Ikuno Korea Town around Miyuki-dori Shopping Street.
+There are actually three Tsuruhashi Stations but they are closely connected.
+At JR Tsuruhashi Station transfer to the Osaka Loop Line, and at Kintetsu Tsuruhashi Station transfer to the Kintetsu Nara Line and the Kintetsu Osaka Line.

 Imazato Station